You know that pivot table is one of the most important tools to analyze and summarize data.

 2. Apply Conditional Formatting on a Single Row in a Pivot Table

-In the below pivot table, you have product-wise and week-wise sales data.
-And, here you need to highlight the cell which has the highest sales quantity for a particular product.
+You will find product and week-wise sales data in the pivot table below.
+Here, you can highlight the cell with the highest sales quantity for a particular product.

 - Select any of the cells.